wherobots/wherobots-typescript-sdk/README.md

 })();
 ```

-Running this code will output the results of the query as JSON:
+Running this example returns the results of the query as JSON:

 ```
 [